moshinde/Ansible-3-tier-automation/README.md

 ansible-playbook --skip-tags "packages" sites.yml

+To Jump to any particular task and then begin with execution from that task:

+ansible-playbook sites.yml --list-tasks

+ansible-playbook sites.yml --start-at-task "Name of the task"

 To have prompted for user response on the task like "yes/No" for the playbook execution.
 Use the following code

 ansible-playbook sites.yml --step